Spanish Americans: 19th and 20th centuries

-Principal areas of settlement
+Main areas of settlement

 Spanish Americans in the United States are found in large concentrations in five major states from 1940 through the early twenty-first century.
 In 1940, the highest concentration of Spaniards were in New York (primarily New York City), followed by California, Florida, New Jersey and Pennsylvania.
 The 1950 U.S. census indicated little change—New York with 14,705 residents from Spain and California with 10,890 topped the list.
-Spaniards spilled into New Jersey with 3,382, followed by Florida (3,382) and Pennsylvania (1,790).
+Spaniards followed into New Jersey with 3,382, followed by Florida (3,382) and Pennsylvania (1,790).
 By 1990 and 2000, there was relatively little change except in the order of the states and the addition of Texas.
 In 1990, Florida ranked first with 78,656 Spanish immigrants followed by: California 74,784, New York (42,309), Texas (32,226), New Jersey (28,666).
 The 2000 U.S. census saw a significant decline in Spanish-origin immigrants.
 California now ranked highest (22,459), followed by, Florida (14,110 arriving from Spain), New York (13,017), New Jersey (9,183), Texas (7,202).

 Communities in the United States, in keeping with their strong regional identification in Spain, have established ethnic organizations for Basques, Galicians, Asturians, Andalusians, and other such communities.

 These figures show that there was never the mass emigration from Iberia that there was from Latin America.
 It is evident in the figures that Spanish immigration peaked in the 1910s and 1920s.
 The majority settled in Florida and New York, although there was also a sizable Spanish influx to West Virginia at the turn of the 20th century, mostly from Asturias.
 These Asturian immigrants worked in the U.S. zinc industry after having worked in the smelters of Real Compañía Asturiana de Minas in Arnao, on the north coast near Avilés.

 It is likely that more Spaniards settled in Latin America than in the United States, due to common language, shared religion, and cultural ties.